MrYsLab/esp4s-aio/README.md

 esp4s-aio
 =====
-##A remake of esp4s using Python 3.4 and asyncio
+##A remake of esp4s using Python 3.4 and asyncio - this is a work in progress.

 ### Now in 2 Languages!